Thanyasit/Air_Quality_Monitoring_System/README.md

 # Air Quality Monitoring System
 <h2>Description</h2>
 This code is used to monitor air quality with a four-sensor system that measures the concentration of gases such as CO, CO2, and NH3.
-The system also measures temperature and humidity using a BME280 sensor.
+The system also measures temperature and humidity using a BME280 sensor.<br>
+<b>2020</b>

 <h2>Hardware Required</h2>
 - Arduino board <br>